 Step 3: Strain the almond milk through a bag strainer, or through a fine sieve, into your original bowl or another large container.
 A nut milk bag will allow you to get more of the milk, but it may be slightly messier.

 If you are going to use a sieve, use a spoon to scrap the bottom of the sieve to remove built-up almond pulp.
 Once all of the almond milk has been drained, remove the pulp before adding more milk to be strained.
 You can use a large spoon to press the almond pulp into the sieve and get more of the milk.

-The finished product will yield about 4 to 5 cups of fresh almond milk.
+The finished product will yield about 32 to 40 ounces of fresh almond milk.
 Store in the refrigerator and try to use within a week.
 You will need to stir the almond milk every time you use it, since it does settle.
 Use as a liquid in smoothies or drink it straight.
 Use it as you would regular milk.